 Our courses are recognised, accredited and approved by a number of leading professional bodies.
 Please visit our Accreditation page for more details.
 If you are unsure about the difference between a course being accredited, approved or recognised, and a practitioner being accredited please visit our What is Accreditation page for a fuller explanation.

 Our courses are at introductory, intermediate and advanced levels.
 Please visit our Course levels page for additional information.

 The majority of our taught courses can also lead to ILM Approved Development Programmes.
 These involve course attendance and participation generally without the written assignments.
 Please see our separate brochure.

-By attending our ILM Development Programmes, our Learners become eligible to join the Institute of Leadership and Management (TILM) at Associate and Full Member levels.
+By attending our Institute of Leadership and Management (TILM) or ILM Development Programmes, our Learners become eligible to join the TILM at Associate and Full Member levels.
 Successful completion of the 5-day Coaching Development Programme or the 5-day Psychological Coaching Programme provides eligibility at Associate Membership Level of the Institute of Leadership and Management (subject to completion of the administrative forms).
 Successful completion of both programmes provides eligibility of the Institute at Full Membership level.